conan-io/conan-io.github.io/_posts/2025-09-30-Windows-arm64-builds-now-enabled-in-Conan-Center.markdown

 architectures using the same recipes and commands (e.g., macOS Apple Silicon, Android, iOS, FreeBSD, …).
 Windows ARM64 is no exception.

-That's why we're thrilled to announce improved support for Windows ARM64 in Conan Center recipes!
+But up until now, the conancenter remote lacked binaries for this evergrowing platform, that's why we're thrilled to announce improved support for Windows ARM64 in Conan Center recipes!
 We've been working hard to streamline the development experience for this platform, and the latest improvements are now rolling out.

 ## What's New and Improved?